yuqitanyq/tp/docs/UserGuide.md

 title: User Guide
 ---

-LibTask is a **desktop application for librarians to manage book loans and requests by patrons, optimized for use via a [Command Line Interface (CLI)](#6-glossary)** while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, LibTask can get your book tracking tasks done faster than traditional GUI apps.
+LibTask is a **desktop application for librarians to manage book loans and requests by patrons.
+It is specially made to improve the overall efficiency of librarians when processing book loans and requests, helping them to complete their daily tasks quickly.
+LibTask is optimized for use via a [Command Line Interface (CLI)](#6-glossary)** while still having the benefits of a [Graphical User Interface (GUI)](#6-glossary) so that librarians who prefer typing can get their tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------

-# **1. Introduction**
+## **1. Introduction**

-## 1.1.
+### 1.1.
 Welcome to LibTask
 As a school librarian of a large library, you may already have your own desktop library software.
 However, existing library software are GUI-based and slow to work with.
 If you prefer to work with CLI commands efficiently while still having the benefits of aesthetic displays, then LibTask is designed just for you!
 LibTask provides you with a well packaged system of commands for managing book loans and book requests by your patrons.
-With LibTask, you can quickly process borrowing and returning of books by typing a few commands.
+With LibTask, you can quickly process borrowing and returning of books by simply typing a few commands.
 The system also maintains two independent lists of books and patrons, allowing you to perform queries more efficiently.

-## 1.2.
+### 1.2.
 About the User Guide
 The purpose of this guide is to explain to you how to use **LibTask** and to allow you to have an enjoyable experience.
 It explains the features and commands compatible with LibTask.
-It is also structured in a way that lets you easily navigate to relevant sections.
+It is also structured in a way that lets you easily navigate to relevant sections based on your level of experience with LibTask.

 Take note of following symbols that are used in this document: